hackerati/machine-learning-tutorial/python_setup.md

 #Preparing python for development
-#This useful in general, not only for this course
+##This useful in general; not only for this course

 ## If python is not installed